Government sets aside nearly $100 million to start strategic fuel reserve

 Discussions between the government and private sector are ongoing about building more storage capacity to house the fuel reserve in Australia.

-When quizzed on how many days of fuel are available on Australian soil, Mr Taylor said it was “typically 20 to 30 days”.
+When quizzed about how many days of fuel were available on Australian soil, Mr Taylor said it was “typically 20 to 30”.

 “Those numbers have gone up in recent times.
 And we would like those numbers to be higher.
 Now is the time to get in and start building the strategic fuel reserve,” he said.